-When Rebecca and I work with caregivers and therapists, we often find that when they bring up meaning in life as an aspect of happiness that their eyes really light up.
+When we work with caregivers and therapists, we often find that when they bring up meaning in life as an aspect of happiness that their eyes really light up.
 Just last month, as we spoke to the staff of Maryland’s Child Advocacy Center, we knew we were seeing deeply committed people whose character strengths included kindness, compassion and a desire for justice.
 Feeling as if they made a difference energized these folks, who clearly had a deep sense that their lives were mission-driven.
 One child worker told of racing across a field to catch up to a run-away child, her heart beating in her chest and mud covering her shoes.

 Although having a life full of purpose and meaning may not be so dramatic all of the time, it’s often a well of deep and authentic happiness that can bring tremendous satisfaction and joy.
 One of our positive psychology heroes, Dr. Michael Steger, has done groundbreaking work in this area.
 He developed a short Meaning in Life Questionnaire which we highly recommend taking. which we highly recommend taking.
 This quick and interesting survey measures how much we are searching for meaning and how much meaning we feel we have in our lives at this moment.